 Joffre Lakes Provincial Park in British Columbia has a total of three lakes, of which, only one is accessible without hiking.
 The other two upper lakes require two hours of steep uphill like.
 In spite of these challenges, Joffre Lakes remain some of the visited tourist attractions in Canada.
 The Lakes are popular among backpackers, who usually start early in the morning and return before dusk.
 Owing to the lack of accommodation at the Provincial Park, most tourists drive to Whistler and spend the night in one of the many beautiful resorts.

-Popular among tourists from all over the world, the Moraine Lakes in Banff National Park are a delight to spend some quality time with your friends and family.
+Popular among tourists from all over the world, the Moraine Lakes in Banff National Park, one of the Canada Mountain towns, are a delight to spend some quality time with your friends and family.
 After a not so challenging hike, you reach the Valley of Ten Peaks, and that is where all the magic happens.
-Moraine Lakes offer the perfect ambience to spend a day out, and you will see tourists of different nationalities visiting the place.
+Moraine Lakes offeroffers the perfect ambience to spend a day out, and you will see tourists of different nationalities visiting the place.

 Okanagan Lake welcomes tourists from all over, especially during the summers, as the mild climate makes the water perfect for swimming and sunbathing.
 The Lake is among the largest lakes in Canada, and spans three cities, including Penticton, Vernon, and Kelowna.